MT2Analysis/MT2AnalysisRun2/README.md

 ```
 python combineCards_scan.py <path> <model>
 ```
-Note that <path> is your path to the Storage Element.
+Note that the path is the one to your Storage Element.

 Submit limit calculation to the batch
 ```